-This Guide is packed with information and helpful resources.
+With that in mind, this Guide is packed with information and helpful resources.
 You'll find out more about our Information & Advice service, freely accessible to anyone over 55 years and for people interested in activities and events, our LinkAge services are the place to go.
+Do consider signing up to our Friends Ageing Better network for regular newsletters about events.

-We know that some people need a bit more support to live the life they choose and you can find out more about our community services in this Guide, from our Day Clubs, and our Home Support service through to support to get out and about.
+We know that some people need a bit more support to live the life they choose and you can find out more about our community services in this Guide, including about our Day Club which also provides respite for family carers.
 The Guide also helps with important life decisions such as choosing care and support and gives details of services regulated by the Care Quality Commission.

-We are an independent local charity that has been working in Bristol for over 25 years.
-During that time, we have built strong relationships with other organisations.
-So if you cannot find the information you need, please contact us at 0117 929 7537.
+We've been working in Bristol for almost 30 years, but you may not know that we are an independent local charity and that we raise our own funds to work in the city.
+Over the years, we have built strong relationships with other organisations.
+So if you cannot find the information you need, please contact us on 0117 929 7537.
 If we cannot help you ourselves, we will find someone who can.

-If you have ideas on how we can improve our service, or if you want to know more about us, please get in touch - we are here for you.
+If you have ideas on how we can improve our services, or if you want to know more about us, please get in touch- we are here for you.